xizhonghua/GreenDC-Summary/file/task-aware.md

 ### Existing Approach
 - **FIFO**: Allocating network bandwidth to tasks in a FIFO fashion, such that they are scheduled over the network one at a time, can improve the average task completion time as compare to per-flow fair sharing (e.g., TCP) [[Chowdhury-2011]](http://dl.acm.org/citation.cfm?id=2018448)
+  - Drawback: Since typical data center workloads include some fraction of heavy taskss (in terms of their network footprint), so obvious scheduling candidates like FIFO and size-based ordering perform poorly [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md)
+- **FIFO-LM**: (FIFO with limited multiplexing), a policy that schedules tasks based on their arrival order, but dynamically changes the level of multiplexing when heavy tasks are encountered.
+This ensures small tasks are not blocked behind heavy tasks that are, in turn, not starved.